Vourhey/hackusama/README.md

 Rover-Mars-2@robonomics-parachain:~$ echo "QmPGFiq2wNTf2Sskq6deEa6qmkWsWRjBt2uDDupVmgb4YU" | ./robonomics io write datalog -s  0x77b1...3e83
 2f710bab2ed5c7455d349fc2e8b1e18cb9160bb20754c685705c8db9b32a379c
 ```

-## Freedom of Scientific Investigation

-Research missions must publish the results of their work in the public domain.

-The data is stored in clear text in the hash-oriented IPFS storage, and the hashes themselves are regularly stored on the Kusama network

 The Dapp shows results that were achieved during the Mars expedition.